harishgobugari/SSEETL/README.md

 - Raw vehicle data is retrieved in JSON format with a multi-index structure.
 - Data is converted into a Pandas DataFrame with necessary transformations.
 - **Key Transformations**:
-  - Parse JSON data.
+  - Parse JSON data
-  - Split columns to extract year and month.
+  - Split columns to extract year and month
-  - Filter data to include only Irish counties.
+  - Filter data to include only Irish counties
-  - Adjust column data types.
+  - Adjust column data types

 ##### Charging Points Data

 - Raw charging points data is extracted as a complex table from a PDF.
 - Data is transformed into a structured format through various processing steps.
 - **Key Transformations**:
-  - Parse PDF tables.
+  - Parse PDF tables
-  - Combine all PDF page tables into a single DataFrame.
+  - Combine all PDF page tables into a single DataFrame
-  - Rename column headers.
+  - Rename column headers
-  - Extract county names and associated values using custom functions.
+  - Extract county names and associated values using custom functions

+##### Population Data

+- Raw population data is retrieved in JSON format with a multi-index structure.
+- Data is converted into a Pandas DataFrame with necessary transformations.
+- **Key Transformations**:
+  - Parse JSON data
+  - Drop columns not required
+  - Filter data
+  - Adjust column data types

 ### Test Cases